Freelancers could be devoted members of your coworking space.

 It’s important to know what kind of content your audience is interested in.
 Are they more interested in visuals or text?
 Are they looking for entertaining or educational content?
 It’s a good idea to create a customer persona in order to answer these questions.

 There are different kinds of advertisements you can try.
 Social media and search engine ads are quite popular these days.
-Ad networks that secure ad placements on different websites could be great choices as well.
+Ad networks that secure ad placements on different websites (such as freelance websites) could be great choices as well.
 You can even try and buy sponsored content placements on popular websites or email newsletter.
 The point is you need to find out what’s working best for you, so you always need to keep an eye on your analytics.

 Search engine ads

 Search engine marketing (SEM) is the practice of placing paid ads in the search results for different keywords.
 This is ideal for showing your ads to people looking for coworking spaces online.
 Try to target keywords such as “coworking in [your area]”, “top coworking companies”, “coworking offices/desks/etc.”, “coworking spaces for freelancers”, or any other related keywords.